 So when I saw that Ian Renshaw, co-author of “the best book on non-linear pedagogy I have ever read”, and father (and coach) of Aussie opener Matt, was speaking at the ECB Coaches Conference, I knew I had to book in for his sessions straight away.

 And with Professor Chris Cushion, speaking on the Challenge of Games, providing the (very necessary) counter-view to the “game as teacher” mantra, I had a lot of games-based learning to look forward to.

 Club Constraints; Home Constraints – Ian Renshaw

-I had read quite a bit of Ian Renshaw’s published and social media writings; his appearance on Stuart Armstrong’s Talent Equation podcast was especially enlightening on the practical application of the constraints-led approach.
+I had been following Ian’s published and social media writings on constraints in skill acquisition; his appearance on Stuart Armstrong’s Talent Equation podcast was especially enlightening on the practical application of the constraints-led approach.

 But the Conference offered the chance to hear Ian speak and, even better, watch (and participate) as he demonstrated some of the games he advocates, in two sessions on the use of constraints in the club and home settings.

 The club games were challenging, exhausting to play, and, perhaps most importantly, FUN.
 The “home” constraints, exemplified by sessions with Matt Renshaw (Australia & Queensland) and Billy Root of Notts, looked misleadingly simple (more on the apparent simplicity, later).

 Expertise comes from lots of goes and lots of variability.
 Not “10,000 hours of purposeful practice”, perhaps, but lots of opportunities for players to explore and discover the “best” solution (best for the player(s), which might not always be the most “technically correct” solution).

 Natural learning is typically “implicit”; research has shown that implicit learning is more robust under pressure.
 Once you have learnt to ride a bike (most probably by falling over, a lot, not reading the manual or being told how to balance), you never forget!